root-gg/plik/README.md

 The load balancing strategy **MUST** be aware of this and route stream requests to the same instance by hashing the file id.

 Here is an example of how to achieve this using nginx and a little piece of LUA.
-Make sur your nginx server is built with LUA scripting support.
+Make sure your nginx server is built with LUA scripting support.
 You might want to install the "nginx-extras" Debian package (>1.7.2) with built-in LUA support.
 ```
 upstream plik {